karlgrieshop/RNA-Seq_Tutorial/README.md

 This directory contains subdirectories and scripts for processing FastQ files.

 #### GetReference
-Contains the `MaleLimitedEvo_Reference_Genome.sh` script, which downloads and indexes the reference genome files required for RNA-Seq analysis.
+Contains the `Get_Reference_Genome.sh` script, which downloads and indexes the reference genome files required for RNA-Seq analysis.

 #### Pipeline
 Contains the `MaleLimitedEvo_Pipeline.sh` script, which processes RNA-Seq data from FastQ files to .tsv files using the indexed reference genome.